vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ### Track Shortening on SIDs

 Nelson Tower may issue track-shortening on SIDs within their airspace without coordination with NAK or KAI.
 Aircraft can either be instructed to track to a different waypoint on the SID, or their initial enroute waypoint.
-It is important to ensure that separation and terrain avoidance are kept, so this should only be done above the relevant MSA for the routing.
+It is important to ensure that separation and terrain avoidance are maintained, so this should only be done above the relevant MSA for the routing.
 The aircraft's tag must also be updated to ensure situational awareness for all controllers.

 !!! example "Track-shortening on a SID"
     **Nelson Tower**: *"ANZ524L, passing `A047` track direct `NESTA` to rejoin the SID"*